The proof is in the results

 This pomegranate was harvested on October 15th, and held in a RipeLocker container inside a standard refrigerated room until March 27th.
 It was then placed in a home refrigerator for nearly a month, and eaten in prime condition on April 23rd.
 Data indicates respiration rate was slowed by up to 50%, resulting in little-to-no loss of color, moisture or overall quality.
 RipeLocker can extend the season of fresh fruit from North America for advantageous pricing or until the Southern Hemisphere harvest begins.

 Mexican blueberries: 72 days in ocean shipping

-These blueberries above were harvested May 13th in Mexico and trucked to Oxnard, California, where they were loaded into RipeLocker containers and placed in a refrigerated container.
-After remaining in port for three weeks, the berries shipped across the Pacific, where paperwork issues held up delivery, and breaks in the cold chain occurred.
+These blueberries were harvested May 13th in Mexico and trucked to Oxnard, California, where they were loaded into RipeLocker containers and placed in a refrigerated container.
+After remaining in port for three weeks, the berries where shipped across the Pacific Ocean, where paperwork issues held up delivery, and breaks in the cold chain occurred.
 Finally, on July 29th, a total of 72 days from harvest, the berries arrived in Hong Kong.
 The fruit suffered less than 1% decay and were sold at market.